MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ## Assign Remote Assist licenses

-Anyone who will be using Remote Assist on HoloLens 2 or accessing the Remote Assist web app to review captured data needs a Dynamics 365 Remote Assist license.
+Anyone who will be using Remote Assist on HoloLens 2 or accessing the Dynamics 365 Remote Assist UCI app to review captured data will need a Dynamics 365 Remote Assist license.
 If these users already have a Remote Assist license, you can skip this step.

 1. Sign in to the [Microsoft Admin Center](https://admin.microsoft.com) as an admin (User admin or Global admin).
 2. Go to the **Billing** > **Licenses** page.